 The word “Realtor” is commonly used in the English language to refer to any licensed broker of real estate.
 However, more precisely, the person is a member of this trade association.
 Those who are not members cannot call themselves, “Realtors”.
+Thus the word is protected by the registered trademark symbol ®

 NAR members agree to adhere to a code of ethics.
 State associations typically enforce the code of ethics through a Professional Standards Council or Committee.
 Members of the association form hearing panels charged with the responsibility to hear testimony and evaluate evidence from complaints filed by the public, or other members, against association members for alleged violations of the code of ethics.